 Obakki is by far one of the best fair trade artisan home decor brands.
-They really just check all the boxes when it comes to ethical manufacturing, fair wages and sustainable materials.
+They really just check all the boxes when it comes to ethical manufacturing, fair wages, and sustainable materials.

 No matter what you are looking for, you're likely to find it on Obakki!
 Homeware, kitchen and dining, pottery, jewelry, and even apparel.
 Each and every item is carefully curated to meet the most stringent ethical and sustainable criteria.

-Obakki's Natural or organic fabrics & materials
+Obakki's Natural fabrics & materials

 Throw blankets and pillows are made with natural materials like organic cotton, linen, and wool.
 Lighting is made from sustainably sourced palm leaves (you have to take a look at these!).
 Some of the pottery is made using clay, all the jewelry is made from reclaimed and upcycled materials.
 You'll also find third-party certifications like WFTO Fair Trade and OKEO-Tex.
 Every single fabric, textile or material is vetted for quality and environmental stewardship.

 Every time you purchase from Obakki, you are supporting meaningful income opportunities for artisans and their families.